Jorge Carrera Andrade

 Without knowing my number,

-enclosed by walls and borders,
+enclosed by walls and boundaries,

-I walk around with a prisoner’s moon
+I walk beneath a prisoner's moon,

-and perpetual shadow chained to my ankle.
+a perpetual shadow chained to my ankle.

-a step beyond my footsteps.
+one step beyond my footsteps.

-only a multiplied loneliness exists,
+only a multiplied solitude,

-Time’s race around the circus of the clock,
+Time races in the circus of the clock,

-luminous navels of streetcars,
+the luminous navel of streetcars,

 bells with athletic shoulders,